mith-r/feature-detection-and-siamese-matching/PA2-README.md

 ## Running the Assignment

-1. Download the Oxford5K dataset provided on Canvas and place your image pairs in the `images` directory for part1.
+1. Download the Oxford5K dataset provided on Canvas and put it as part2/images/<name>.jpg
+Place your image pairs in the data directory for part1
 2. Run the main script for traditional methods:
    ```
    python main.py